LTaniguti/learn-sociology/docs/schema.md

 1. **Every field must power a feature.** No metadata is collected "just in case."
 Each field below maps directly to one of the four navigation modes, the attribution requirement, or the contribution workflow.
 2. **The filename is the ID.** Files are named in lowercase kebab-case (e.g. `sociological-imagination.md`), and other nodes reference each other by that filename (without `.md`).
 This keeps links stable and human-readable with no database.
-3. **Ten fields or fewer.** Every field added is something that must be filled in ~50 times in Phase 1.
+3. **Ten fields is the ceiling — and the budget is now spent.** With the addition of `parent` (v0.2), the schema sits at exactly ten fields.
+Any future field must demonstrate need across multiple nodes *and* replace an existing field, not extend the list.
 Authoring cost is the dominant cost of this project.
 4. **Readable with zero software.** A node must make sense when viewed raw on GitHub, before any site exists.

 ## Frontmatter fields